 NPS would prepare a detailed plant protection plan based on specific areas to be impacted by any proposed actions.
-NPS would thoroughly review potentially impacted areas in advance and identify either any special-status or locally rare species as well as native plants that would be protected (more details on rare plant surveys are provided in BMPs BIO-11 through BIO-13) (see Table 2-3 in Section 2.7, Best Management Practices).
+NPS would thoroughly review potentially impacted areas in advance and identify either any special-status or locally rare species as well as native plants that would be protected (more details on rare plant surveys are provided in BMPs BIO-11 through BIO-13) (see Appendix D).
 This plan would also identify invasive species that should be controlled prior to implementation of proposed action (more detail in BMP-7).
-Based on the species and potential impacts, a plan would be made to either (a) avoid the area if necessary to the presence of a sensitive species; (b) salvage plants if they are salvageable; (c) trim branches/leaves if the plants would easily resprout, (d) cover with plywood or other protective materials, or (e) other types of activities.
+Based on the species and potential impacts, a plan would be made to either (a) avoid the area if necessary due to the presence of a sensitive species; (b) salvage plants if they are salvageable; (c) trim branches/leaves if the plants would easily resprout, (d) cover with plywood or other protective materials, or (e) other types of activities.
 Salvaged plants would be removed either immediately before impact or possibly approximately 1 month in advance.
 These plants would be either replanted in other disturbed areas immediately or stored in an area with a water source, and then replanted either immediately after work is completed in a specific zone or during the typical winter planting period.
-All BMPs described in Table 2-3 would be implemented.
+All BMPs described in Appendix D would be implemented.